 If you’re in the story, I’ll do my best to make sure you see a draft or an excerpt of your contribution and have a chance to make any comments, suggestions, or corrections.
 If you don’t hear from me with a fact-checking query, it’s safe to assume you will not be in the story.

 Generally, no. My editors take a dim view of quoting other writers.
-It’s the equivalent of researching a “man-on-the-street” story but conducting my interviews in the newsroom with colleagues.
+It’s the equivalent of interviewing my newsroom colleagues for a “man-on-the-street” story.

 Unfortunately, no. I request samples to familiarize myself with a product.
 I consider requests for product samples very carefully.
 If I’ve asked you for one, there’s a good chance — but no guarantee — you’ll be in the final article.